technqvi/ML-StockPrice-TrendPrediction/README.md

 3. Create some technical analysis indicator values like MA,MACD,RSI,My Custom Indicator  as input features by running a batch job on Amibroker in order to  export it as a CSV file every 15 minutes to a given local path.
 4. Load model to predict label output by Job on Window task scheduler and store predicted result(uptrend/downtrend) into SQL Server.
 5. Ambiborker retrieves data from SQL Server as the data source to visualize prediction results on the chart pane.

+### Rule-Based System Process as the following steps below.

 ## Main Section
 ### [S50M15_CleanData](https://github.com/technqvi/ML-StockPrice-TrendPrediction/tree/main/S50M15_CleanData) : Preparing Data